A Mecke-type characterization of the Dirichlet-Ferguson measure: Introduction and the main result

-We denote by~$\msP$ the subset of \emph{probability measures\/} in~$\Mp$.
-It holds that $\msP\in\mathcal B(\Mp)$.
-If a random measure is concentrated on~$\msP$, we say that it is (the law of) a~\emph{random probability measure}.
+\paragraph{Main result} Let~$\msP$ be the subset of \emph{probability measures} in~$\Mp$.
+It holds that $\msP\in\mcM$.
+If a random measure is almost surely an element of~$\msP$, we say that it is a~\emph{random probability} (\emph{measure}).

-The aim of this work is to show how the Dirichlet--Ferguson measure~$\DF_\sigma$ (see~\S\ref{s:Prel} below) may be regarded as the natural analog of the Poisson measure when one replaces the configuration space $\Gamma$ with~$\msP$.
+The aim of this work is to show how the law~$\DF_\sigma$ of a Dirichlet--Ferguson process (see~\S\ref{s:Prel} below) may be regarded as the natural analog of the Poisson measure~$\PP_\sigma$ when one replaces~$\mbfN$ with~$\msP$.